Opiyo24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - Adds execution permissions to owner, group owner and others.
 8-James_Bond - Sets permission to the file hello.
 9-John_Doe - Sets mode for hello.
+10-mirror_permissions - Sets the mode to match olleh.